2015

 Northern General Hospital

-Concerns summary There was a lack of protocols and guidance for primary and secondary care providers on monitoring patients prescribed Amiodarone, particularly concerning liver, thyroid, and respiratory function during the initial treatment period.
+Concerns summary (AI summary) The report identifies a lack of protocols for advising primary care providers on monitoring patients prescribed Amiodarone, specifically concerning liver function, thyroid tests, and respiratory difficulties.

 Michael Hanlon